MBS (TV channel): Later history

-Spin-off of radio operations
+Spin-off of radio operations and rename

-On May 28, 2020, MBS announced that it would spin off its radio division, under a separate company known as MBS Radio with the MBS entity now being a sole television broadcaster.
-The split was completed by April 1 of the following year and as a result, the TV callsign was changed to JOOY-DTV.
+On May 28, 2020, MBS announced that it would spin off its radio division into a separate company known as MBS Radio, leaving the MBS entity as a sole television broadcaster.
+The split was completed by April 1 of the following year, and as a result, the TV callsign was changed to JOOY-DTV.
+On July 1, 2026, it was announced that the company would be renamed to its brand name, MBS alongside two of its group companies.